Can you hear the music? - Columbus Friends of Music kicks off 2023-2024 season

-Beth Boesch, president of the Columbus Friends of Music, said the event is more soaicl than anything but also serves as an opportunity for people to buy tickets and pick up tickets for the season's shows.
+Beth Boesch, president of the Columbus Friends of Music, said the event is more social than anything but also serves as an opportunity for people to buy tickets and pick up their tickets for the season's shows.

 Stacia Nickolite, one of the attendees of the kickoff event, is dedicated, coming all the way from California for this event and some of the shows.
 She coordinates visits with family around the acts she wants to see, which takes some work.
 She does it, she said, because she loves music and the joy it brings people.